Nuke User Guide v2.1

 addt <task description> -m <module code> -c <category name> [ -d <deadline> -p <priority> ]

-The task description cannot exceed 25 characters. 😖
+cannot exceed 25 characters. 😖 The

-The priority that you give must be a number between 0 and 20 inclusive.
+that you give must be a number between 0 and 20 inclusive.
 The bigger the number, the more important the category.
-If the priority is not given, then it will be set to the same priority as it's category.
+If the priority

-The deadline provided must adhere to the set of accepted Date Time formats. 😑
+provided must adhere to the set of accepted Date Time formats. 😑

 Example Usage